yuvaldori/gigaspaces-wiki-jekyll/xap101/jdbc-driver.markdown

 {% highlight java %}
-ALTER ADD AND ASC BETWEEN BY CREATE CALL DROP DEFAULT_NULL DESC DISTINCT END FROM GROUP IN IS LIKE MAX MIN NOT NULL OR ORDER SELECT SUBSTR SUM SYSDATE UPPER WHERE COUNT DELETE EXCEPTION ROWNUM INDEX INSERT INTO SET TABLE TO_CHAR TO_NUMBER FOR_UPDATE UPDATE UNION VALUES COMMIT ROLLBACK PRIMARY_KEY UID USING
+ALTER ADD AND ASC BETWEEN BY CREATE CALL DROP DEFAULT_NULL DESC DISTINCT END FROM GROUP IN IS LIKE RLIKE MAX MIN NOT NULL OR ORDER SELECT SUBSTR SUM SYSDATE UPPER WHERE COUNT DELETE EXCEPTION ROWNUM INDEX INSERT INTO SET TABLE TO_CHAR TO_NUMBER FOR_UPDATE UPDATE UNION VALUES COMMIT ROLLBACK PRIMARY_KEY UID USING
 {% endhighlight %}